Costs and Fees for Bankruptcy in Canada

 Whatever your financial worries, trepidation or fear of being judged/forced into bankruptcy – get CCS to help.
 Their staff are incredible, couldn’t have dealt with a better group of people.
 They are truly dedicated to finding practical solutions, advocating for your financial future.
 First they provide hope, then they help and finish by delivering happiness.

-Bankruptcy Alternative: Communicating with Creditors
+Avoid Bankruptcy by Communicating with Creditors

 There are a lot of situations where once a creditor is fully aware of someone’s circumstance, they no longer actively attempt to collect what is owed.
 There are effective ways to communicate with creditors to ask them to help you, which will stop collection calls.
 After the statute of limitation has been reached, a debt can no longer be legally collected.